Health Humanities Lab

 Michael Dickinson, Ph.D.

-Co-director, East Marshall Street Oral History Project
+Co-director, East Marshall Street Well Oral History and Memorialization Project

 Dr. Michael Lawrence Dickinson is an associate professor of African American history at Virginia Commonwealth University.
 He was a 2019-2020 Barra Sabbatical Fellow at University of Pennsylvania’s McNeil Center for Early American Studies.
 His research interests include enslaved black life, comparative slavery, Black Atlantic studies, and urban history.
 Dr. Dickinson’s book Almost Dead: Slavery and Social Rebirth in the Black Urban Atlantic was recently published by the University of Georgia Press as part of its Race and the Atlantic World Series.